Domaine de la Folie, Côte Châlonnaise

 Befitting such history, the wines of Domaine de La Folie are decidedly classical in profile.
 Its whites always put fresh fruit and clear minerality front and center, while its reds showcase elegant fruit and structure rather than extraction.
 The domain is also locally renowned for its well-made and aged Marc de Bourgogne.

 Since the mid 1990s, the domain has followed the principals of lutte raisonnée (reasoned fight) in its farming practices, plowing rather than spraying herbicides, forgoing the use of chemical fertilizers, and being conscientious in its applications of fungicides.
 Beginning in 2010, Jérôme’s dynamic daughter Clémence joined the domain in a full-time capacity to take the reins.
+She is pictured above.
 With her came her husband Baptiste, who has embraced the cellar and vineyard work with a keen intelligence and a whole-hearted commitment.
 Their involvement has been a dynamic change for this venerable domain, and these days Folie may well be making the best wines in its history.

 Thanks to Jeff Bramwell for the bottle shot.